Companies Using GetResponse

 Who founded GetResponse and where is it based?

 Simon Grabowski launched GetResponse's first autoresponder in 1997, then registered the getresponse.com domain in 1998, working from his family's attic in Gdansk, Poland (per a SaaStock interview at saastock.com).
 The company has never taken outside funding and reported $150M in 2024 revenue per Latka.
-Poland accounts for 15.6% of our enriched customer base, far above the typical marketing automation tool.
+Poland accounts for 32.2% of our enriched customer base and is GetResponse's single largest market, which is unique among the platforms we track.

 Is GetResponse legitimate and safe to use?

 Yes.
 GetResponse has been operating since 1998, reports $150M in 2024 revenue (per Latka's SaaS database), and employs approximately 400 people across three continents.
-Our data shows it's used by companies like Novo Nordisk, Red Bull, Check Point Software, and Knight Frank.
+Our data shows it running on 4,525 active domains including Selena Group, INGLOT Cosmetics, Grant Thornton Poland, Sinclair College, and Caffè Vergnano.
 It holds a 4.3-star rating from 1,118+ reviews on G2 and sits in the G2 Leader quadrant for email marketing.

 Is GetResponse good for email marketing?